djhemath/hemath.dev/content/blog/mentorship-is-the-new-buzzword.md

 And the worst part?
 This stuff gets rewarded.
 "Mentoring 200+ students" sounds shiny on a resume.
 It's LinkedIn-gold.
 Suddenly, being a thoughtful, low-key mentor to 5 people doesn't feel impressive.
 But it is.
 Honestly, it's way harder.
 It takes effort, consistency, and the willingness to not be in the spotlight.

-> Mentorship isn’t a metric.
-It’s a responsibility.
+> Mentorship isn't a metric.
+It's a responsibility.

 Even my own mentor doesn't have a hundred mentees.
 But when I talk to him, it's deep.
 I walk away thinking for days.
 That's the kind of impact I want to pass on, not dopamine hits.